Azure/azure-kusto-labs/kafka-integration/confluent-cloud/3-adx.md

 ```

 ## 6. Grant permission for your service principal to the database
+Run this in the Web UI, query editor-
 ```
 // Grant SPN access to database
 .add database crimes_db admins  ('aadapp=YourSPNAppID;YourTenantID') 'AAD App'